The Virtual Armchair General

 New rules include Towing, Weather Conditions, Heavy Artillery, greatly expanded Firing and Morale Tables, and additional organizational information for Moro, Balanini, Dyak, Malay, Chinese, and Illunan Pirates to make collecting necessary figures for your game units easy.

-The Kris And The Flame is still an officially authorized dependent variant of the world famous The Sword And The Flame, 20th Anniversary Edition, and requires a copy of these rules to be played.
+The Kris And The Flame is still an officially authorized dependent variant of the world famous The Sword And The Flame, 20th Anniversary Edition, and requires a copy of those rules to be played.

 Return To Titles List

 B'hoys!
-2nd Edition Rulebook Cover
+3rd Edition Rulebook Cover

 B'hoys!